-More and more higher education institutions are implementing data governance (also referred to as data intelligence) to better document their data, and, from our experience, this usually means a large committee with lots of meetings.
+More and more organizations are implementing data governance (also referred to as data intelligence) to better document their data, and, from our experience, this usually means a large committee with lots of meetings.
 And, this often leads to a lot of time spent with little results when that committee focuses exclusively on data documentation.
 Our recommendation is to empower a committee to handle policy and vision, and empower individuals to handle simple and small day-to-day data governance tasks.
-We call this approach just-in-time (JIT) data governance.
+We call this approach Just-in-Time (JIT) data governance.

 There is a life cycle that data requests go through (request receipt, analysis of request, report details and data definitions, and report development and delivery).
 Usually, a good report leads to more questions and the life cycle is repeated.
 During the life cycle, there needs to be real-time, interactive exchanges between individuals, and great communication between the parties involved.
 When someone needs to build a report or fill a data request, he/she needs access to the appropriate data steward and definitions quickly, rather than months later when a committee meets.

 There are 2 key aspects to successful JIT data governance:

 - having a documented workflow for review and approval